osamhack2020/APP_KookMoBanUser_PonJohmNaimann/README_EN.md

 ## Contribution
-Since OSAM(Open Source Academy for Military) collective education held **untact** this year, the whole project is progressed with non-acquaintances.
+Since OSAM(Open Source Academy for Military) collective education is held **untact** this year, the whole project was progressed with non-acquaintances.
 Therefore the **Notion Workspace** below is used to communicate instantly and to document easily.

 <p align="center">
 <a href="https://www.notion.so/OSAM-265735b9b76b4bccbff7ce2c4739acd9"  target="_blank">